dnamyco/inat_util/README.md

 ## Requirements
 - Modern Python, the script is tested on Fedora 38 with Python 3.11.3
-- pandas and pyinaturalist packages installed with pip
+- openpyxl, pandas and pyinaturalist packages installed with pip `pip install -r requirements.txt`
 - An active iNaturalist user session (log in on the website)